RUPAAK/core-module-node/fs/assignment.md

-Use File System Module
+**<h3>Use File System Module<h3>**

-Create a Folder
+ - Create a Folder
-Insert a file named 'aboutme.html' into the folder using async method.
-Give initial string : "<h2>This is Node Js class.
+ - Insert a file named 'aboutme.html' into the folder using async method.
+Give initial string : "This is Node Js class.
 Javascript is easy.
-I am a backend developer.</h2>"
+I am a backend developer." inside html h1 tag.

-Update the initial value to : "<h2>This is Node Js class.
+ - Update the initial value to : "This is Node Js class.
 Javascript is easy.
-I am a fullstack developer.</h2>"
+I am a fullstack developer."

-Rename the file name to "index.html"
+ - Rename the file name to "index.html"

 > Extra : Run it using live server.